Buying a Tablet for Your Teen

 - Price: at just under $100, the price is unbeatable.

-- The Kindle Fire doesn’t run Android, and depends on the Amazon marketplace for apps.
+- The Kindle Fire runs their own version of Android which depends on the Amazon marketplace for apps.
 You won’t be able to access Google Play and so there are fewer apps available.

 - Access to videos on Amazon Prime and Netflix will be limited if you live outside of the US.